iosg073/Notes-CODE-Django-1st-Repo/readme.md

 This will install Django and create the virtual environment where your dependencies for this project will be managed.

+This is similar to how node_modules works, the main difference being that `pipenv` does all the work for us by putting the dependencies in a separate location.
+This way we don't have to worry about adding things to `.gitignore`.

 Next, we're going to install the library for connecting Django to PostgreSQL: